SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-with-comments.md

 **Step 2: Fill in this form to express your interest in becoming an Ambassador:**  https://docs.google.com/forms/d/e/1FAIpQLSd3EKjCONzpnrgm7g2latLg_eFpfRjYRoAEr7TzPrx5HfEsPw/viewform

-> [Comments]
-> Context - Fill in this form
-> * Vanessa Cardui: (From Mihai, via Ambassador Gneral channel):
-At Step 1 of the getting started guide, the Google form should have a better cover photo.
-Maybe the one used on the Ambassadors Program Twitter, YouTube would give this form a nicer look.
-(Resolved by Vanessa Cardui)
->